fertrig/trigoso.xyz/static/resume.md

 ### Synco
 _Lead Software Engineer • June 2024 - Present • [teamsynco.io](https://teamsynco.com)_

-Led the development of a real-time chat application with offline functionality.
+**Led the development of a real-time chat application with offline functionality.**
-Built front-ends in iOS, Android, and Web.
+**Built applications for iOS, Android, and the web using Flutter, Swift, and Typescript.**
-Fully remote role, worked with 3 other senior developers, reported directly to CTO.

 Built UI features in iOS and Android using Flutter.
 Developed mobile native integrations using Flutter method channels, Swift, and Kotlin.